SourenP/quadots/README.md

 ### Use
 The simulation has a Step function which is executed at a speed defined by the user.
-The Step function takes a set of (target, action) pairs and executes the action on the each of the dots in target.
+The Step function takes a set of (target, action) pairs and for each pair executes the action on the each of the dots in the target.
+Where:

 A target is a list of dots.
 This can be a discrete set of dots, a type or all dots.

 An action is a function that takes a dot as an argument and manipulates it.

 For example this simple program will simulate two black dots rotating in circles.